micro/network/docs/README.md

 ## Mission

 The micro network's purpose is to create a truly open and free network for services that anyone can participate in and benefit from without intermediaries, without abuse or exploitation, and without the purview of the current powers that be.
-This will enable global free trade.

 As part of this endeavour, we are aware that the network will create significant amounts of financial liquidity for a number of people, including those running services.
 Yet, there is another demographic of people who will not be so privileged, who will have no access and will not be